bonilguy000/hello-world/README.md

 just some random stuff

 Ello there
-I have no idea what im doing but this might as well be a start I have been doing nothing for months so im checking this place out
+<b>I have no idea what im doing but this might as well be a start</b>
+I have been doing nothing for months so im checking this place out